ghoztsys/google-terraform-modules/k8s_cluster/README.md

 Some terms you should be familiar with before using Kubernetes:

-1. **Pod**: A Pod is the smallest deployable unit in Kubernetes.
-A Pod consists of one or more Docker containers.
-Containers have access to each other because they coexist in the same enclosed network (within the Pod), hence they can ping each other via `localhost`.
+1. **Pod**: A pod is the smallest deployable unit in Kubernetes.
+A pod consists of one or more Docker containers.
+Containers have access to each other because they coexist in the same enclosed network (within the pod), hence they can ping each other via `localhost`.
-2. **Deployment**: A Deployment controller is a configuration file that declaratively defines how Pod instances are created, deployed and maintained.
+2. **Deployment**: A deployment controller is a configuration file that declaratively defines how pod instances are created, deployed and maintained.
 This is how you create Pods.
-3. **Service**: A Service controller organizes Pods into logical units and exposes ports on these logical units so the service can be accessed from outside of the cluster.
+3. **Service**: A service controller organizes Pods into logical units and exposes ports on these logical units so the service can be accessed from outside of the cluster.
 4. **Cluster**: A cluster is the largest unit of Kubernetes.
-It consists of Pod(s), Deployment controller(s) and Service controller(s).
+It consists of pod(s), deployment controller(s) and service controller(s).
 5. **Node**: A node is a VM instance that hosts a cluster.
 A cluster can be hosted on multiple nodes.
 Kubernetes automatically distributes resources among these nodes depending on resource usage (CPU, RAM, etc).

 ## Usage